 This programme is fully funded by the Wellcome Trust.
 The trust provides funding to cover PhD programme fees at UK/EU student rate, research expenses, a stipend for living expenses, contribution towards travel and a contribution towards transferable-skills training.
-Applications are welcomed from international students.
+International students are welcome to apply.

 Further information on funding for prospective UK, EU and international postgraduate students.

-You will have the opportunity to study a range of research topics with different supervisors and undertake three 10-week laboratory-based research projects.
+You will have the opportunity to study a range of research topics with different supervisors and undertake three 10-week lab-based research projects.

 Your first rotation will be in a cellular lab, where you'll gain experience in cell culture and standard wide-field/confocal cell imaging alongside super-resolution imaging.